Location

 External Winter Temperature

-Based on your project Address, this defines the Temperature used for heat loss calculations.
+Based on your Project's Address, this defines the Temperature used for heat loss calculations.

 Ensure to click Refresh after inputting/editing the address.